2023-2025 Platform of the Young Democrats of America

-- Self-determination for the people of occupied and disputed territories, including but not limited to Kurdistan and Kashmir.
+- Self-determination for the people of occupied and disputed territories, including but not limited to Kurdistan, Kashmir, East Turkestan, and Tibet.

 - A combination of sanctions and diplomacy with respect to Iran to curb its nuclear program and address its destabilizing influence across the region.